dsi-teams-course/sklearn-demo/README.md

 2. Establish the preprocesing pipeline by columns
 3. With your new pipelines, now train a Random Forest model
 4. Perform Cross Validation and modify the n_estimators and and max_depth parameters
 5. Examine the difference in the way feature importances are extracted in a Random Forest model.
-This will likley be different for each type of model
+This will likely be different for each type of model
-6.